Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 EXAMPLES

 The 2024 elections seem to have been the most violent elections in Mexico so far if we look at the perpetuation of violence during the entire electoral process.
-Political disagreements even within one party option or opposition, economic grounds, territorial control by criminal groups and similar causes seem to have attributed to this type of violence.
-Interestingly as Mexican think-tanks report the incidence of violence primarily taking place at the local level in particular areas of the country.
+Political disagreements (even within one party option or opposition), economic grounds, territorial control by criminal groups and similar causes seem to be attributed to this type of violence.
+Interestingly, Mexican think tanks report the incidence of violence primarily taking place at the local level in particular areas of the country.
 Moreover, all political parties reported victims of some type of electoral violence.
 At the same time, political parties seem to have shown little or no interest in addressing the electoral violence that directly impacted their party members running for elections.
-Seemingly no complaints were made to relevant authorities.
-Mexican think-thank Laboratorio Electoral, recorded 17 municipalities with the highest incidence of violence and as much as 38% decrease in participation.
-Electoral authorities reported that the electoral violence had no effect on elections despite 11 candidates were killed during the electoral process.
-In addition, many attacks and threats were recoded against candidates and their families.
-There is a clear plea from think thanks monitoring election towards all segments of society to hold consultations to address this unprecedented level of electoral violence.
-It was observed that the electoral violence affected stability in the country affecting authorities and electoral bodies amongst other.
-It seems to have been perpetrated by both state and non-state actors and that electoral violence, at least in case of Mexico did not have any partisan bias.
+Seemingly, no complaints were made to relevant authorities.
+The Mexican think tank Laboratorio Electoral, recorded 17 municipalities with the highest incidence of violence and as much as a 38-percent decrease in participation.
+Electoral authorities reported that the electoral violence had no effect on elections despite the killing of 11 candidates during the electoral process.
+In addition, many attacks and threats were recorded against candidates and their families.
+There is a clear plea from think tanks monitoring elections to all segments of society to hold consultations to address this unprecedented level of electoral violence.
+It was observed that the electoral violence affected the country’s stability, which in turn affected authorities and electoral bodies, among other actors.
+It seems to have been perpetrated by both State and non-State actors and that electoral violence, at least in the case of Mexico, did not have any partisan bias.
 Violence occurred before, during and after the electoral process.
-Finally, there is an evident need to conduct more investigation and research on electoral violence and its impact on the resources used for campaign amongst other issues.
+Finally, there is an evident need to conduct more investigation and research on electoral violence and its impact on the resources used for campaigning, among other issues.
 (Labooratorio Electoral, 2024)

-The example of Kenyan constitutional reform showed that national and presidential elections were impossible to be divide leading to propensity of electoral violence.
-In order to resolve this, they had to decentralize and empower local government that acted preventively against electoral violence.
+The example of the Kenyan constitutional reform showed that it was impossible to divide national and presidential elections, leading to the propensity of electoral violence.
+In order to resolve this, they had to decentralize and empower local government, which acted preventively against electoral violence.

 IMPLEMENTATION PROCESS